jevonmao/PermissionsSwiftUI/README.md

 For more information regarding the above method, reference the [official documentation](https://jevonmao.github.io/PermissionsSwiftUI/Structs/AllButtonColors.html).

 ### Restrict Dismissal
-PermissionsSwiftUI will by default, prevent the user from dismissing the modal and alert, before all permissions have been interacted.
-This means if the user has not explictly denied or allowed EVERY permission shown, they will not be able to dismiss the PermissionsSwiftUI view.
-This restrict dismissal behavior can be overriden by the `var restrictModalDismissal: Bool` or `var restrictAlertDismissal: Bool` properties.
+PermissionsSwiftUI will by default, prevent the user from dismissing the modal and alert before all permissions have been interacted with.
+This means if the user has not explicitly denied or allowed EVERY permission shown, they will not be able to dismiss the PermissionsSwiftUI view.
+This restricts dismissal behavior can be overridden by the `var restrictModalDismissal: Bool` or `var restrictAlertDismissal: Bool` properties.
 To disable the default restrict dismiss behavior:
 ```Swift
 .JMModal(showModal: $show, for permissions: [.camera], restrictDismissal: false)